QCrBox/QCrBox/docs/tutorials/wrap_gui_command.md

 In this case, we define a single command which will use an `interactive_session`.
 When this command is invoked, a QCrBox interactive session will create a VNC browser window for the user to interact with the application.
 This command will take a single input, a `QCrBox.cif_data_file`.

-In order for QCrBox to know what to do to during the `run` state, we need to specify how to run the application within the container.
+In order for QCrBox to know what to do to during the `run` state for an interactive command, we need to specify how to run the application within the container.
 We define a `run` step as part of the command's `interactive_lifecycle`.
 Here, we indicate that this a `cli_command` and the command to run is `python /opt/qcrbox/dummy_gui.py {input_file}`.
 Note that we need to specify `/opt/qcrbox/` before our script name, and that `{input_file}` will be substituted with the actual input file name at runtime as specified in the `input_file` input parameter.
+Again, for clarity, we can only specify `interactive_lifecycle` steps for interactive commands, not non-interactive ones which only have a `run` step.

 Similarly, we also need to specify what will happen when the command reaches its `finalise` step, when the application is completed.
 In this case, we specify a `python_callable` function `finalise_interactive` which is held in out `dummy_gui_commands` Python script.
 We also pass in the `input_file` as before.